 Because DIPG occurs in a difficult-to-access area of the brain stem that controls vital functions such as breathing, blood pressure, and heart rate, these tumors are almost impossible to remove surgically.
 Radiation therapy is the current standard treatment, but is rarely effective for long, according to Hideho Okada, MD, PhD, professor of neurological surgery at and director of the Brain Tumor Immunotherapy Center at UCSF, and the senior author of the study.

 “It is important to develop more innovative treatment approaches for childhood brain cancers, which now are the leading cause of cancer death in children.
-DIPG is a very deadly type of brain cancer, and not many children survive beyond 12 months from the time of diagnosis.” said Okada, also a member of the Helen Diller Family Comprehensive Cancer Center (HDFCC), Weill Institute for Neurosciences at UCSF, and of the Parker Institute for Cancer Immunotherapy.
+DIPG is a very deadly type of brain cancer, and not many children survive beyond 12 months from the time of diagnosis.” said Okada, also a member of the Helen Diller Family Comprehensive Cancer Center (HDFCC), UCSF Weill Institute for Neurosciences, and the Parker Institute for Cancer Immunotherapy.

 Okada, along with Sabine Mueller, MD, PhD, MAS, an assistant professor of clinical neurology at UCSF and a HDFCCC member, already are leading a phase I clinical trial in children with DIPG and closely related gliomas, in order to evaluate a new anti-tumor vaccine based on the new target identified by Okada’s research group.